Financial Aid Basics

 What should I expect once I file the FAFSA?

-Soon after you file, you will receive a Student Aid Report (SAR) that tells you your Expected Family Contribution (EFC).
+Soon after you file, you will receive a FAFSA Submission Summary.
 When the college receives your FAFSA, the financial aid office will review your information and determine what financial aid they can award you.
 The college may request certain documents as part of their verification process of the information you provided on the FAFSA.
 Keep copies of all your year-end documents.

 When should I expect to see my financial aid award letters in the mail?